Pig’s Ear Folk Ale

 Follow us on Facebook www.facebook.com/folkale

-“Ale” is a term used in past times by Kentish folk to describe a community celebration and that’s what Folk Ale is – a chance for musicians and fans of acoustic music to get together, sing, play, and listen to great music against a backdrop of beautiful Kent countryside overlooking Ashdown Forest.
+“Ale” is a term used in past times by Kentish folk to describe a community celebration and that’s what Folk Ale is – a chance for musicians and fans of acoustic music to get together, sing, play, and listen to great music against a backdrop of beautiful Kent countryside.

-The Pig’s Ear Folk Ale is organised and run entirely by volunteers, and all the proceeds from ticket sales go to cover the costs of putting on the event.
-If you would like to join the team, please go to the Members page for information on how you can get involved.
+The Pig’s Ear Folk Ale is now run as a membership organisation.
+Please go to the Members page for information on how you can get involved.